Justice League (Superman, Batman, Wonder Woman, Aquaman, The Flash, Cyborg) | Shazam | Other Superheroes

 - Defrosting Ice King: He starts off as rather distant towards his foster siblings, though he eventually grows to appreciate them after realizing that they are his true family.

-- Destructive Savior: Causes quite a bit of property damage due to his reckless behaviour.
-The damage he causes is more due to childish antics than any collateral damage during heroics.
+- Destructive Savior: Billy causes quite a bit of property damage due to his reckless behaviour, though the damage he causes is more due to childish antics than any collateral damage during heroics.

 - Even minus Billy's initial irresponsibility, the magic lightning here acts much more like real lightning, and worse; while most versions can have Billy harmlessly summon it indoors to transform, the bolt in this continuity will go through anything and everything inanimate to reach him.
 When he carelessly says "Shazam" in Darla's bedroom, it burns a fist-sized hole in the ceiling through the roof, and knocks out power to the whole house.

-- Averted for his actual heroics since the battle against Dr. Sivana doesn't cause as much destruction as two beings of their powers could make.
+- Averted for his actual heroics since the battle against Dr. Sivana doesn't cause as much destruction as two beings of their powers could make (it helps that he's got his foster siblings to back him up).
 At worst, a Christmas fair is partially thrashed.

 - Determinator: He did whatever it takes to see his mother again, whether it's breaking the law or ditching his foster families.
 He's been doing this for the past ten years.
 All of that has been revealed for nothing as he realizes that his mother never wanted him in the first place.